QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

 Overview
 =========

+This lecture can be viewed as an application of the :doc:`quantecon lecture<lqcontrol>`.

-This notebook formulates a discounted dynamic program for a firm that chooses a production schedule to balance
+It formulates a discounted dynamic program for a firm that chooses a production schedule to balance

--  a wish to minimize costs of production across time, and
+-  minimizing costs of production across time, against

--  a wish to keep costs of holding inventories low
+-  keeping costs of holding inventories low

-In the tradition of the classic book by Holt, Modigliani, Muth, and Simon (**Planning Production, Inventories, and Work Force**, Prentice-Hall International Series in Management, 1960), we simplify the firm’s problem by formulating it as a linear quadratic discounted dynamic programming problem of the type studied in :doc:`this<lqcontrol>` quantecon.
+In the tradition of a classic book by Holt, Modigliani, Muth, and Simon :cite:`Holt_Modigliani_Muth_Simon`, we simplify the firm’s problem by formulating it as a linear quadratic discounted dynamic programming problem of the type studied in this :doc:`quantecon<lqcontrol>`.

 Because its costs of production are increasing and quadratic in production, the firm wants to smooth production across time provided